Congregation Ohab Zedek

 Congregation Ohab Zedek, sometimes abbreviated as OZ and formally known as the First Hungarian Congregation Ohab Zedek, is a Modern Orthodox Jewish congregation and synagogue located at 118 West 95th Street on the Upper West Side of Manhattan in New York City.
 The congregation is known for its lively, youthful congregation.
 Founded in 1873, it moved to its current location in 1926.
 The current clergy are Senior Rabbi Allen Schwartz and senior gabbai Allen Katz.
-Other current staff members include President, Yoni Vega, Executive Director, Chad Hopkovitz and Head of CSS, Jeff Korenman.
+Other current staff members include President, Johnny Glaser, Executive Director, Chad Hopkovitz and Secretary Jeff Korenman.

 History

 Lower East Side

 Congregation Ohab Zedek was founded in 1873 on the Lower East Side.
 The congregation built a synagogue building at 70 Columbia Street in 1881.
 In 1886 the congregation sold the Columbia Street building to Congregation Ahavath Acheim Anshe Ungarn and moved into the Gothic Revival-style synagogue at 172 Norfolk Street that is now the Angel Orensanz Center, the oldest surviving synagogue building in New York and the fourth-oldest in the United States.
 Rabbi Philip Klein served as its rabbi from 1890 to his death in 1926.